taw00/dashcore-rpm/README.md

 cp dash-0.12.56.spec dash-0.12.56-6.bm.spec
 ```

+* Edit `dash-0.12.56-6.bm.spec`
-Edit `dash-0.12.56-6.bm.spec` and change the _bumptag_ value in that file from '.taw' to '.bm'.
-And build from that...
+* Change the _bumptag_ value in that file from '.taw' to '.bm'
+* Add a stanza in the changelog at the bottom reflective of what you did (copy the format)...

+...and build your RPMs from that...

 ```
 rpmbuild -ba dash-0.12.0.56-6.bm.spec